 Easy Homemade Lip Balm in 10 Minutes

-- Melt 2 teaspoon of Shea butter, 2 teaspoon of coconut oil, and 1 teaspoon of beeswax in a double boiler or in a small glass bowl over a small pot of boiling water over medium heat as shown in the image below.
+- Melt 2 teaspoons of Shea butter, 2 teaspoons of coconut oil, and 1 teaspoon of beeswax in a double boiler or in a small glass bowl over a small pot of boiling water over medium heat as shown in the image below.
 Stir constantly until all ingredients are completely melted.

 - Remove the pan from the stove and continue to leave the small glass bowl in the still-hot water to keep the mixture melted.

 - Add 5-8 drops of vitamin E oil.

 - Add any essential oil you prefer.
 My favorite is the peppermint and Orange scent.
 You don’t have to add any essential oil if you prefer the Shea butter scent.

 - Stir to mix the ingredients.

 - Carefully and quickly pour the liquid into each lip balm tube.
 Make sure you do it fast because the liquid is going to harden as soon as it is removed from the hot water.
 Be sure to use these Empty Lip Balm Tubes ( They are BPA free plastic tubes which are heat resistant).
 So you don’t have to worry about the plastic leaching toxic chemicals into your lip balm.